What is a Danbuoy ?

-Danbuoy design characteristics are aimed at marking the position of a man overboard at the time of the incident to facilitate the yacht/boat turning around and finding it's way back to the casualty in the water.
+Danbuoy design characteristics are aimed at marking the position of a man overboard at the time of the incident, to facilitate the yacht/boat turning around and finding it's way back to the casualty in the water.

 The danbuoy can also be attached to a horseshoe lifebuoy or other man overboard flotation device via a long floating rope to increase the size of the target area in the water.
 N.B. this will only be advantageous if the rope is stowed effectively, ready to deploy without any loops or tangles.

 Danbuoy designs are generally long and thin (small diameter rod) with a flag and possibly a light attached to the top, a float somewhere near the middle to make them buoyant and a lead weight at the bottom to make them stay upright.
 The section above sea level needs to be as thin and light as possible to ensure that the danbuoy remains visible (doesn't lie flat) in windy, wavy conditions.